Killthebug/Bika-Lims-Wiki/Home.md

     develop =
         src/bika3

 ### c.
-Change the port to the one used in Apache above (8030)
+Change the port to the one used in the webserver rewrite rule above (8030)

     http-address = 8030

 ### d.
-Change the effective user if different from "plone".
+Change the effective user if not "plone".

-If a different user will be used to run the instance, replace "effective-user = plone" with the new username.
+If a different user will be used to run the instance, replace "effective-user = plone" section with the new username.

 ### e.
-Add the environment variable for ID-server, noting port number for the id-server shell script:
+Add the environment variable for ID-server, matching the port number
+with that in the id-server shell script:

     [instance]
          environment-vars = IDServerURL http://localhost:8031